Jim E. Mora: Coaching philosophy

 Critics continued to argue that this conservative approach prevented his teams from closing out big games against good teams, like the Marty Ball approach Marty Schottenheimer used during his coaching career.
 The most frequent complaint was that his teams' offenses would no longer be aggressive late in these football games.
-They accused him of trying to run out the clock and not make mistakes, and over-relying on his defense to hold the lead (instead of trying to build on the lead and score more points).
+They accused him of trying to run out the clock and not make mistakes and over-relying on his defense to hold the lead (instead of trying to build on the lead and score more points).
 Critics argued that this aspect of his conservative strategy backfired on him.
-They point to the fact that his teams had second-half leads in four of his six playoff games, but won none of them.
+They point to the fact that his teams had second half leads in four of his six playoff games, but they won none of them.
 In three of those games, Mora's teams had leads in the fourth quarter.

-Another factor that worked against Mora during his coaching career with the Saints was how his team played in the NFC West with the San Francisco 49ers during their dynasty era, and earlier in his tenure a strong LA Rams outfit.
-Twice his Saints team recorded 12 wins without winning the division.
-Another time his Saints went 10–6 and still missed the playoffs.
+Another factor that worked against Mora during his coaching career with the Saints was how his team played in the NFC West with the San Francisco 49ers during their dynasty era and earlier in his tenure a strong LA Rams outfit.
+Twice his Saints team recorded twelve wins without winning the division.
+Another time, his Saints went 10–6 and still missed the playoffs.

 In an NFL Network program naming Jim Mora the #10 "Coach Who Never Won a Championship," former Philadelphia Eagles offensive lineman Brian Baldinger said of the Saints' playoff loss to the Eagles in 1992, "We beat 'em.
 But that's only because they called the dogs off.
 Whatever reason, they called the dogs off in the second half.
 I don't know what Jim Mora was thinking about that day."
 In that game, the Saints led 17–7 at halftime and 20–10 after the 3rd quarter.
-However, the Eagles scored 26 unanswered points in the fourth quarter and won the game, 36–20.
+However, the Eagles scored 26 unanswered points in the fourth quarter and won the game 36–20.